Just some quick tidbits for those who were wondering. Sorry it is such a mess, I took the info from posts of mine on the forums:

 - If one is determined enough, a 95 M/C+ valve should swap in place of a 96-02 unit so long as both have ABS+TRAC/ETA

-- The Marauder airbox uses 'hook'-like latching on the inboard side of the airbox to secure the upper lid, versus the 'tab'-like latching of standard panther airboxes
+- The Marauder and '04+ CVPI airbox uses 'hook'-like latching on the inboard side of the airbox to secure the upper lid, versus the 'tab'-like latching of standard panther airboxes

 - This setup allows for a much stronger, firmer clamping of the upper and lower airbox halves